Start9Labs/start-os/README.md

 ### _Welcome to the era of Sovereign Computing_ ###

-EmbassyOS is a browser-based, graphical operating system for a personal server.
-EmbassyOS facilitates the discovery, installation, network configuration, service configuration, data backup, dependency management, and health monitoring of self-hosted software services.
+embassyOS is a browser-based, graphical operating system for a personal server. embassyOS facilitates the discovery, installation, network configuration, service configuration, data backup, dependency management, and health monitoring of self-hosted software services.
 It is the most advanced, secure, reliable, and user friendly personal server OS in the world.

-## Running EmbassyOS
+## Running embassyOS
-There are multiple ways to get your hands on EmbassyOS.
+There are multiple ways to get your hands on embassyOS.

 ### :moneybag: Buy an Embassy
 This is the most convenient option.
 Simply [buy an Embassy](https://start9.com) from Start9 and plug it in.
 Depending on where you live, shipping costs and import duties will vary.